 Dave Brodbelt graduated from the Cambridge Vet School in 1993 and undertook a residency in Veterinary Anaesthesia there.
 In 1998 he gained the RCVS Diploma in Veterinary Anaesthesia and became a Diplomate of the European College of Veterinary Anaesthesia and Analgesia.
 He then went into private practice for 4 years prior to undertaking an Epidemiology PhD based at the Epidemiology Unit of the Animal Health Trust / Royal Veterinary College looking at anaesthetic complications in practice (CEPSAF).
-Since then he has worked at the RVC within the Veterinary Epidemiology, Economics and Public Health (VEEPH) Group and is involved in research and teaching epidemiology and EBVM to undergraduates and postgraduates.
+Since then he has worked at the RVC within the Veterinary Epidemiology, Economics and Public Health (VEEPH) Group, initially as Lecturer in Veterinary Anaesthesia, and then Lecturer and Senior Lecturer in Companion Animal Epidemiology, before becoming Professor of Evidence based Veterianry Medicine.
+He is involved in research and teaching epidemiology and EBVM to undergraduates and postgraduates.
 His research interests focus on practice based research and research derived from electronic health records.
 He is a member of the VeNom Coding Group, part of the VetXML consortium and is co-project leader of VetCompass, the RVC based initiative that works with a large group of collaborating first opinion practices surveying disease trends in veterinary practice.

 His main interest is companion animal practice based clinical research.
 He is co-project leader for VetCompass, the RVC led primary practice electronic patient record project (www.rvc.ac.uk/VetCompass) that collects clinical data from veterinary practice management systems (PMS).
 He is a member of the VeNom Coding Group (www.venomcoding.org) that maintains standard clinical terminology for use in veterinary medicine and represents the VeNom Coding Group within the VetXML Consortium (www.vetxml.org).
 He is involved in a number of clinical research projects within the RVC working with colleagues in the QMHA.